tbultel/modbus-binding/docs/3-configuration.md

 * Custom converter are provided through optional plugins.
 Custom converter should declare a static structure and register it at plugin loadtime(CTLP_ONLOAD).

-  * uid is the formatter name as declare inside JSON config file.
+  * uid is the formatter name as declared inside JSON config file.
   * decode/encore callback are respectively called for read/write action
-  * init callback is call at format registration time and might be used to process a special value for a given sensor (e.g; deviation for a wind sensor).
+  * init callback is called at format registration time and might be used to process a special value for a given sensor (e.g; deviation for a wind sensor).
 Each sensor attaches a void* context.
 Developer may declare a private context for each sensor (e.g. to store a previous value, a min/max, ...).
 The init callback receive sensor source to store context and optionally the ARGS json object when present within sensor json config.

 * WARNING: do not confuse format count and nbreg.
 NBreg is the number of 16bits registers use for a given formatter (e.g. 4 for a 64bits float).
 Count is the number of value you want to read in one operation (e.g. you may want to read all your digital input in one operation and receive them as an array of boolean)